paymill/paymill-example-php-subscriptions/README.md

-# Recurent Billing with PAYMILL
+# Recurrent Billing with PAYMILL

 PAYMILL is a full-stack payment solution with very reasonable pricing and is easy to setup.
 See how to add it to a PHP application here.